ConstantRobotics-Ltd/VTracker/README.md

 ## encodeCommand method

-**encodeCommand(...)** static method designed to encode command for remote video tracker.
+The **encodeCommand(...)** static method designed to encode command for remote video tracker.
 To control video tracker remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VTracker** class contains static methods for encoding the control command.
 The **VTracker** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND (action command).
 Method declaration:

 ```cpp
 static void encodeCommand(uint8_t* data, int& size, VTrackerCommand id, float arg1 = 0, float arg2 = 0, float arg3 = 0);